-Apple is one of the most well-known and popular tech brands in the world: the logo created in the image of the fruit it bears the name of is instantly recognizable even without the company’s name to accompany it.
+Apple is one of the most well-known and popular tech brands in the world: the logo is instantly recognizable even without the company’s name to accompany it.

-The iPhone even more so – it’s not difficult to tell an Apple iPhone apart from any other thanks to its minimalist design that has not changed much through the years; though innovative in its own way, it has always stuck to its original foundation.
+The iPhone is even more so – it’s not difficult to tell an Apple iPhone apart from any other phone, thanks to its minimalist design that has not changed much through the years.
+Though innovative in its own way, the iPhone has always stuck to its original foundation.

 While most of us have heard of the brand and know an iPhone when we see one, how much do we really know about where the iPhone’s hardware comes from?
-We don’t really ask ourselves that; afterall, every box an iPhone comes in states “Designed by Apple in California”.
+We don’t really ask ourselves that; after all, every box an iPhone comes in states “Designed by Apple in California”.
+But where are iPhones manufactured and how are iPhones made?
+You can get an iPhone case made in the USA easily but what about the phone itself?

 The answer is a bit more complicated than a Designed in California sticker.